Things to Know Before the Visit

 The Fiskars Museum was temporarily closed to the public because of the global coronavirus crisis (COVID-19).
 The health and safety of our visitors and staff are and always will be our greatest priority.
 In the meantime, we are closely monitoring the impact of the crisis.
-Certain precautions have been taken with regard to the opening of the Museum on June 1st, 2020, which we would like to inform you about.
+Certain precautions have been taken with regard to the Museum, which we would like to inform you about.

 Gatherings in the Museum is limited to 10 people or fewer, and we prefer payment by cards at the cashier.
 Groups are encouraged to be in contact about their arrival in advance by e-mail or telephone.
 Unfortunately, guided tours have been cancelled for the present.
 To prevent the transmission of the disease, we have also intensified our cleaning routines.
 Visitors can clean their hands with alcohol-based hand rub at the entrance to the Museum.
 Please remember to maintain a physical distance of at least 1-2 m between you and other people in the Museum.
 We recommend that adults use face masks during their visits.
 If you have symptoms of a respiratory infection, please stay at home.

 Under 18 years free of charge

 Students with students cards, pensioners, unemployed and groups of min.
 10 people are eligible for the discounted ticket.
 All visitors are eligible to discounted tickets during September 1st – May 31st.